marianpekar/Cardamom.js/docs/index.md

 ## Getting Started

-Let's say you have a game with two players which get 4 cards from a shuffled standard 52 cards deck and then one card goes on table.
-With Cardamom.js included you can do it like this.
+Let's say you have a game with two players, both players get 4 cards each from a shuffled standard 52 cards deck and then one card goes on table.
+With Cardamom.js you can do it like this.

 ```javascript
 let deck = Cardamom.CreateDeck(4,13);